Lightning-AI/pytorch-lightning/docs/source/governance.rst

 The "X+2" rule is a recommendation and not a strict requirement.
 Longer deprecation cylces may apply for some cases.

-New API and features are declared as
+New API and features are declared as:

 - *Experimental*: Anything labelled as *experimental* or *beta* in the documentation is considered unstable and should not be used in production.
 The community is encouraged to test the feature and report issues directly on GitHub.